MinaProtocol/mina/docs/specs/consensus/README.md

 TODO: Spec of how to create a virtual top block for a given chain
 ```

-Once this is done, the peer uses the [`getMinWindowDensity`](#345-getminwindowdensity) algorithm on the virtual chains to select the best chain.
+During chain selection the peer uses the [`getMinWindowDensity`](#345-getminwindowdensity) algorithm to compare its current chain to virtual chains of the candidates.

 ### 4.2.2 Tiebreak logic